 Runners rely on the crowd, the cheers, and the signs to motivate them through the miles ahead.
 The fans are their fuel!

 Support a Fundraiser Team

 Did you know, the Oklahoma City National Memorial & Museum does not receive annual operating funds from federal, state or local governments?
 To operate the Outdoor Memorial, the Memorial Museum and ensure students and visitors experience our mission of meeting violence with vigilance, we rely on donations from people like you.
-All runners are encouraged to get Tied to Our Mission by starting their own fundraising campaigns, but you don’t have to be a runner to participate.
-Start your own page, or support a runner you know by clicking here.
+All runners are encouraged to get Tied to Our Mission by starting their own fundraising campaigns, but you don’t have to be a runner to participate, you can even give here with our simple and secure donate form.

 Let others know about the Marathon, the fundraising efforts or updates on a specific runner.
 Use social media to spread the word.
 Be sure to follow us @OKCMarathon and use #RunOKC!

 The Oklahoma City Memorial Marathon is inspiring no matter if you are on the track or the sidelines.
 The event brings together the energy of a major sporting event, mind boggling physical achievements and our inspirational mission.
 Set before the backdrop of some of Oklahoma City’s most scenic sights and charming neighborhoods, there is no better way to spend an April morning than to cheer on the runners at the Marathon.
 Check out these unbelievable Oklahoma City neighborhoods and the unique character they bring to the race!